Last Updated on August 15, 2023

-If you’re like me, you have songs you listen to during each deployment.
-There’s the “drive into a pine tree” songs (and please don’t actually do that!) and then there are the ones that cheer you up when you’re having a down day.
+There are the “drive into a pine tree” songs (and please don’t actually do that!) and then there are the ones that cheer you up when you’re having a down day.

-When I dropped my husband off for one deployment, I put a CD in that a friend had made for me.
-My CD player was set to random so it just picked a song on the CD to play.
-What was the song?
-You Had A Bad Day.
+When I dropped my husband off for one deployment, I listened to a playlist a friend made for me.
+It was set to shuffle so it picked a random song to play.
+The next thing I know “You Had A Bad Day” was playing.

 Well, it was just what I needed and I found myself laughing through my tears.
 I mean how funny for that to be the song that came on as I drove home from dropping him off.

 On yet another deployment, it seemed like everything that could go wrong did.
 I had to move out of our apartment while he was gone since they decided to convert to condos the day AFTER he left and there were loads of other issues.

 How about you?
 Do you have deployment songs?
 Please share!

 Other songs that have been shared with me:

 - I Don’t Want To Miss A Thing – Aerosmith